rest-for-physics/framework/README.md

 ## Acknowledgments

-We acknowledge support from the the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme, grant agreement ERC-2017-AdG788781 (IAXO+), and from the Spanish Agencia Estatal de Investigaci\ ́on under grant FPA2016-76978-C3-1-P
+We acknowledge support from the the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme, grant agreement ERC-2017-AdG788781 (IAXO+), and from the Spanish Agencia Estatal de Investigacion under grant FPA2016-76978-C3-1-P

 ![Insitution logos](miscellaneous/institution_logos.png)